 The first European sighting of Tonga was made by the Dutch explorers Willem Schouten and Jacob Le Maire.
-Captain James Cook, who named Tonga ‘the Friendly Islands’, stayed for three months in 1777.
+James Cook, who named Tonga ‘the Friendly Islands’, stayed for three months in 1777.
 English Methodist missionaries arrived in the 1820s, devising the first Tongan written language and teaching Christian values and beliefs.
 From this time onwards the Tongan way, or anga faka-Tonga, evolved as a mixture of traditional beliefs and Christian values.

 Important strands of anga faka-Tonga are faka‘apa‘apa (respect), talangofua (obedience), fakaongoongo (waiting and listening for instructions), and ‘ofa (reciprocal sharing and helping).

 While in Tonga, Captain James Cook heard frequent use of the Tongan word tapu (prohibited), in connection with the sacredness of high-ranking people.
 He wrote the word in his journal as ‘taboo’.
 Since then, it has become part of the English language.